Wondering what you need to build a perfect toddler girl capsule wardrobe for your preschooler? Here’s everything your little sweetheart needs.

 You can pair jeans with virtually anything.
 She can wear any of her shirts with jeans, and on days that aren’t as cool yet, she can still wear some of her short sleeves with them or add on a cardigan to keep her a bit warmer, if necessary.

-12. Pants and leggings - Combination of 5 or 6 of them
+12. Leggings – 5 or 6 of them

 13. Boots - 2 pairs

-A basic boot that will be both stylish and durable for fall weather is ideal.
-You'll want two pairs, so you can select two different colors that will pair well with the bulk of her outfits while still providing a bit of versatility to her wardrobe.
+You’ll want two pairs, so you can select two different colors that will pair well with the bulk of her outfits while still providing a bit of versatility to her wardrobe.

 Black, gray, and brown tend to be good options for matching the bulk of your outfit choices.